GEOS-DEV/GEOS/src/docs/sphinx/tutorials/fieldCase/Tutorial.rst

 You may note :

- - All static parameters and initial value fields have to present the ``initialCondition`` field set to ``1``.
+ - All static parameters and initial value fields must have ``initialCondition`` field set to ``1``.
- - The ``objectPath`` refers to the ``ÈlementRegion`` in which the field value has
+ - The ``objectPath`` refers to the ``ÈlementRegion`` in which the field has his value,
- - The ``setName`` field points to the box previously defined to apply the fields.
+ - The ``setName`` field points to the box previously defined to apply the fields,
- - Tensors values has to be set component by component.
-GEOSX deals with a diagonal matrix for the permeability, so the three values of the permeability tensor are set individually using ``component`` field.
+ - GEOSX handles permeability as a diagonal matrix, so the three values of the permeability tensor are set individually using the ``component`` field,
- - ``name`` and ``fieldName`` have a different meaning. ``name`` is used to give a name to the XML block.
-It has to be unique. ``fieldName`` is the name of the field register in GEOSX.
-This value has to be set carefully in accordance with the documentation of each solver.
+ - ``name`` and ``fieldName`` have a different meaning: ``name`` is used to give a name to the XML block.
+This ``name`` must be unique. ``fieldName`` is the name of the field register in GEOSX.
+This value has to be set according to the expected input fields of each solver.

 Defining output
 ---------------

 The ``Output`` XML tag is used to trigger the writing of visualization files.
-Here we propose to write files natively readable by Paraview.
+Here, we write files in a format natively readable by Paraview.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/FieldCaseTutorial1.xml
   :language: xml